amesaine/dotfiles/.config/xkb/README.md

 > include "us(basic)" // replace this
 > include "us(dvorak)" // with this
 > ```
 > Note that the xkb_option names will not automatically reflect the actual symbols they are remapping.
+It assumes
+> Qwerty as the base layout.

 Resources